sysmo-nms/apphooks/README.md

 Application hooks is an attempt to define an API and protocol that will offer benefits in system configuration consistency and elements ressources access.

 ### Definition
-An apphooks is a simple script that add/update/remove an element to an external application, and correctly handle failures/unreachable status to these applications.
+An apphooks is a simple Ruby script that add/update/remove an element to an external application, and correctly handle failures/unreachable status to these applications.

 From the server view, each script is represented as a queue.
 Only one call is made at a time to the remote application/service.